Wasay09/FocusIn/README.md

 - Gemini API

 ## 💡 Inspiration
 We wanted to build a simple, no-nonsense productivity tool for students and professionals constantly battling online distractions.
-FocusGuard is our hackathon solution to this modern problem.
+FocusIn is our hackathon solution to this modern problem.

 ## 👥 Contributors
 - Wasayuddin Syed